fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs end_date %}
-The end date for the implementation or execution of the changes associated with the current record.
+The end date for the implementation or execution associated with the current record.
 {% enddocs %}

 {% docs change_end_date %}